 University #2 is marginally OER ready if academics are users, but not if they are creators, and not if the institutions are for either.

 And university #3 is moderately OER ready if academics are users, not ready if academics are creators, but quite ready if the institution is the creator.

-Thus, as can be seen here (and in the downloadable flyer or poster), the Pyramid graphically represents the analytical framework that one may use for assessing OER adoption in an institutional context.
+Thus, as can be seen here (and in the downloadable poster), the Pyramid graphically represents the analytical framework that one may use for assessing OER adoption in an institutional context.
 It also shows the OER readiness tables that may be generated from that analysis, highlighting areas of opportunity and concern for any future OER engagement at an institution.
 Taken together, these represent a new and hopefully useful approach to understanding both current and potential OER adoption activities at higher education institutions.

 While we have found this framework valuable for our own work in SP4 research, we hope that other OER researchers will test it for themselves and let us know what worked and what needs refinement.

 You are welcome to download the A4 flyer with the same information.
 We welcome any feedback; please get in touch!